Eschatologue/CM_wiki/docs/gameplay/homebrew/inventory.md

 ### The Mysterious Black Chest

-A mysterious item conjured by the will of the DM and powered by the DM’s Convenience.
+A mysterious item conjured by the will of the DM and powered by the DM's Convenience.
 This chest appears whenever the DM feels like it and can seemingly store an infinite number of items.

 ## Item Size Categories